 Become a legend by adding your name to the legacy of pioneers, volunteers, cowboys and cowgirls who have made us what we are today.

-Founded in 1978, the Cheyenne Frontier Days Old West Museum’s mission is to cultivate and preserve the Western legacy of Cheyenne Frontier Days.
+Founded in 1978, the Cheyenne Frontier Days Old West Museum’s mission is to cultivate a rich educational space for the diverse, international community served by, and rooted in, the American western legacy of Cheyenne Frontier Days..
 Privately funded, we strive to be an accredited, sustainable, culturally dynamic asset to the city of Cheyenne.
 We have grown to the point that currently, we d not have space to properly store, catalog, preserve, or grow our collection.
 To build on our success and provide additional educational opportunities for the community and its many visitors, we are expanding our building in order to provide increased space for exhibits, artifact storage and events.

 Housed under the Cheyenne Frontier Days brand, the Museum is its own private nonprofit foundation – raising funds separately from Frontier Days.

 Integrated into the Frontier Days Master Land Use Plan and located on the hallowed ground of the Daddy of ‘Em All, the Museum provides the year-round Western experience visitors crave.

 The Museum is custodian of over 80,000 artifacts, a rich photographic archive, the largest and most diverse collection of Western carriages in the world and a permanent collection of Western art.
 Our exhibits capture the drama and romance from the first Frontier Day in 1897 to its present celebration.

 What do vintage parade costumes, commemorative firearms, letters from our forefathers, frontier military history, wild buckin’ broncs, Native American heritage and the Union Pacific Railroad have in common?
 Cheyenne Frontier Days – where history is made and the Museum memorializes.